 - Where do you buy books?
 I buy lots of history, genealogy, reference and fiction books at the LifeLine Bookfest.
-I also buy direct from societies and Archives, and from Gould Genealogy and History.
-Friends have recommended The Book Depository but I prefer to support local businesses if they stock the title I want.
+I also buy direct from societies and Archives, and (if local businesses do not stock the title I want) from Gould Genealogy and History and The Book Depository.

 - Can you nominate a must-read fiction title?
 The Hills is Lonely (Lillian Beckwith).

 - How many books are in your personal library?
 About six hundred, plus genealogy books, but my personal collection needs to be culled because I have too many books stored in boxes.

 - What is your dictionary of choice?
 Concise Oxford Dictionary.

 - Where do you read?
 In my lounge, on the patio in the sun, and on planes.

 - What was your favourite childhood book?
 Green Grass of Wyoming (Mary O'Hara).